Porism: Later analysis

 Robert Simson explained the only three propositions which Pappus indicates with any completeness, which was published in the Philosophical Transactions in 1723.
-Later he investigated the subject of porisms generally in a work entitled De porismatibus traclatus; quo doctrinam porisrnatum satis explicatam, et in posterum ab oblivion tutam fore sperat auctor, and published after his death in a volume, Roberti Simson opera quaedam reliqua (Glasgow, 1776).
+Later he investigated the subject of porisms generally in a work entitled De porismatibus tractatus; quo doctrinam porisrnatum satis explicatam, et in posterum ab oblivion tutam fore sperat auctor, and published after his death in a volume, Roberti Simson opera quaedam reliqua (Glasgow, 1776).

 Simson's treatise, De porismatibus, begins with the definitions for theorem, problem, datum, porism, and locus.
 Simon wrote that Pappus's definition is too general, and that he substituted it as:

 Porisma est propositio in qua proponitur demonstrare rem aliquam, vel plures datas esse, cui, vel quibus, ut et cuilibet ex rebus innumeris, non quidem datis, sed quae ad ea quae data sunt eandem habent rationem, convenire ostendendum est affectionem quandam communem in propositione descriptam.
 Porisma etiam in forma problematis enuntiari potest, si nimirum ex quibus data demonstranda sunt, invenienda proponantur.

 Simson said that a locus is a species of porism.
 Then follows a Latin translation of Pappus's note on the porisms, and the propositions which form the bulk of the treatise.